Understanding Stored Procedures and SQL Injection

 Common Attack Vectors

-Authentication Bypass:
+Authentication Bypass

--- Malicious input: admin' --
+-- Input: admin' --

 SELECT * FROM users WHERE username = 'admin' --' AND password = 'anything'

-Data Exfiltration:
+Data Exfiltration

 SELECT product FROM inventory WHERE id = '' UNION SELECT username, password FROM users --'

-The UNION operator combines results from unauthorized tables.
+The UNION operator combines unauthorized table results.

-Database Manipulation:
+Database Manipulation

--- Malicious input: '; DROP TABLE users; --
+-- Input: '; DROP TABLE users; --

 DELETE FROM audit_log WHERE id = ''; DROP TABLE users; --'

-Multiple statements execute, potentially destroying critical data.
+Multiple statements execute, potentially destroying data.

 Real-World Impact